 RS Elite sailing in Cowes

-The 2019 season will see nine weekends of shore-based or committee boat starts run by the Cowes Combined Clubs & Classes Association, Tuesday night handicap racing run by the Island Sailing Club (an Elite beat a fleet of 60 odd boats on one such occasion), a repeat of the 2018 EWCC regatta to constitute the Class Southern Area Championships at Bembridge, the opportunity to participate in the June Round Island Race in the Sportsboat category and our customary dedicated start during Cowes Week at the beginning of August.
-View the 2019 Cowes RS Elite racing schedule.
+The 2020 season will see eight weekends of shore-based or committee boat starts run by the Cowes Combined Clubs & Classes Association, Tuesday night handicap racing run by the Island Sailing Club (an Elite beat a fleet of 60 odd boats on one such occasion), the opportunity to participate in the end-May Round Island Race in the Sportsboat category, the Class Southern Area Championships at Hayling Island in late June, and our customary dedicated start during Cowes Week at the beginning of August.
+View the 2020 Cowes RS Elite racing schedule.